coffeebe4code/nobuild/demo/tutorial.md

 }
 ```
   - if you wish to use a different compiler you can add another line `#define CC "clang"`

-  - the file structure should appear as follows.
-You may or may not have the LICENSE, .gitignore, and README depending on if you initialized your own git repo, or did it through github in the browser.
+The file structure should appear as below.

 ```
 > ls -a